justinRH/salaries_NBA/README.md

   <img src="/images/lebron.png" width="350"/>
 </p>

-First analysis show salaries evolution of Most Values y best paid players, plot 1 an plot 2 we can see players  and teams salaries behaviors, respectively.
+First analysis show salaries evolution of most valuable y best paid players, in plot 1 an plot 2 we can see players  and teams salaries behaviors, respectively.
 How much spend the nba teams in salaries? how much earn a MVP?  how much earn a champion team?
 Answer can be get from this analysis.

 ![first figure](/images/NBA_salary-1.png)

 ![second figure](/images/NBA_salary-2.png)